Chart Color Schemes

 Residential development activity is lower than average in Kennington according to AreaSearch's national comparison of local real estate markets

-Kennington has averaged around 18 new dwelling approvals annually over the past five financial years, totalling an estimated 92 homes.
-From FY-21 to FY-25, an average of 0.6 new residents arrived per year for each new home approved.
-So far in FY-26, 6 approvals have been recorded.
-The average construction value of new properties is $437,000, indicating a focus on the premium segment.
+AreaSearch analysis of ABS building approval numbers in Kennington shows an average of 18 new dwelling approvals annually over the past five financial years, totalling an estimated 91 homes.
+As of FY26, six approvals have been recorded.
+On average, 0.6 new residents arrive per year for each new home constructed between FY21 and FY25, indicating that new construction is meeting or exceeding demand.
+The average value of new properties being constructed is $437,000, suggesting a focus on the premium segment.

 Frequently Asked Questions - Development